isomerpages/sndgo-corp/media-hub/forum-replies/_posts/2022-08-05-post-Making digitalisation more inclusive for all.md

 layout: post
 description: ""
 ---
-## Forum Reply: Making digitalisation more inclusive for all
+## Forum Reply: A multi-pronged approach to make digital more inclusive

 We refer to recent forum letters and the Zaobao editor’s notes on 22 and 27 July on the impact of digitalisation on seniors.
 We agree we need to strike a balance between digitalisation, and being inclusive to all segments of society.
 This has always been our approach in bringing the benefits of technology to as many as possible, including seniors.